API References

 Algorithm

-• For each pre-synaptic neuron, if it fires, it reduces the synaptic weight by an amount proportional to the difference between the target membrane potential and the actual one.
+• For each pre-synaptic neuron, if it fires, it increases the synaptic weight by an amount proportional to the difference between the post-synaptic membrane potential trace and a reference potential v0, otherwise the pre-synaptic trace decays exponentially over time with a time constant τy.

-• For each pre-synaptic neuron, if it fires, increases the inhibitory term, otherwise the inhibitory term decays exponentially over time with a time constant τy.
+• For each post-synaptic neuron, if it fires, it increases the synaptic weight by an amount proportional to the pre-synaptic trace, otherwise the post-synaptic trace decays exponentially over time with a time constant τy.

 • The synaptic weights are bounded by Wmin and Wmax.